teddywilson/system-design-primer/README.md

 </h2>

 <p align="center">
-  Hopefully this site will provide valuable resources for others interested in learning about scalable systems.
+  Hopefully this site will provide valuable resources for others interested in learning about scalable and distributed systems.
 We will start with a blank canvas and flesh it out as we go.
 </p>

 <p align="center">